Does a Debt Management Plan affect Credit Rating?

 To the question does a debt management plan affect credit rating, the answer is yes.
 However, these effects are not permanent and should not prevent you from considering it.
 Working to rectify your low credit having repaid your debts can put you on track for financial stability.

-How Irwin Insolvency Can Help
+How Irwin Insolvency Can Help Manage Debt

 If you have unsecured debt and believe that a debt management plan may be the ideal solution, our team at Irwin Insolvency can help.
-At Irwin Insolvency, we have the expertise to negotiate debt management plans that will get your finances back on track.
+At Irwin Insolvency, we have the expertise to negotiate debt management that will get your finances back on track.

 Contact Irwin Insolvency today or dial 0800 254 5122 for more information.